nap2000/docs/console.rst

 Hence if you want to be able to change the answer to a question in the main survey then you will need to have a question of the same name in the oversight survey.
 To add data to the main survey the question in the oversight survey would not be in the main survey.

+Oversight survey specific configuration
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For the most part an oversight survey is the same as a normal survey and you just specify it in the consolse as being used as an oversight survey, in other words for editing data in the console.
+To allow a survey to be used in this way it needs to be loaded into the same group as the survey whose data you are editing.

+There are some configuration settings you can use with oversight surveys:

+#.
+In the survey settings make it explicit that the survey is for oversight.
+If you do this the survey will not be downloaded to fieldTask or
+    made available via Web Forms.
+Conversely you can specify that a survey is for data collection only so that it cannot be selected as the editing survey in the console.
+#.
+For a text question specify a source parameter which points to an image question.
+For example:  "source=issue_photo".
+This will cause the text
+    question to be automatically populated with labels identified in the the image.
+The AWS Rekognition service is used to do this.
 Using a webform
 +++++++++++++++